 Take note that a visa will not guarantee automatic entry into the United States.
 Further, the visa expiration date shown on your visa does not reflect how long you are authorized to remain in the U.S. In fact, entry and length of authorized stay within the U.S. are decided by the CBP (Customs and Border Protection) officer at the U.S. port of entry each time you travel.

-Also, it is important to remember that there are certain situations which can lead to voiding or canceling the period of visa validity.
+Also, it is important to remember that there are certain situations that can lead to voiding or canceling the period of visa validity.
 For example, if you stay past the end date of your authorized stay, as provided by the CBP officer at the port of entry, your visa will automatically be voided or canceled unless:

 - You have filed an application in a timely manner for either an extension of stay or a change of status; and